 - Storage: Characterized by their roomy multi-pockets and loops, wearing cargo pants helps workers carry hand tools, small notebooks, pens, nails, nuts, and bolts.
 Moreover, they are more durable than your typical fashion jeans.
 That’s because they need to hoist the weight of metals of the hammers or screwdrivers, which are heavier than a smartphone.

 - Fabric: Typically, manufacturers design heavy-duty cargo pants with canvas, cotton twill, ripstop, polyester, denim, or a combination of these materials.
-Generally speaking, these fabrics are durable but each of them has unique strengths that you can use to your advantage.
+Generally speaking, these fabrics are durable but each has unique strengths that you can use to your advantage.
 Cotton is known for breathability, making them suitable for hot environments.
 Restaurant workers like to wear polyester pants because they are resistant to stains and wrinkling.

 As you read the article, you will learn more about the work trousers’ important functionalities.
 If you want to go window-shopping, check my review of the ten top-rated cargo pants for work.
 In the “Buying Guide” section, I will share my advice on how to spot a good pair of utility pants.